Does Partner Equity Require Equal Cash Contributions?

 And while general partners (or "equity partners") take on equal rights and responsibilities connected to the management of a business, including personal responsibility for debts and other liabilities, limited partners have less liability and do not participate in management decisions.
 A partnership agreement will contain the details of each partner's contributions, responsibilities, and share of profits.

 Before you draft and sign the partnership agreement -- which will determine partner contributions and other important details related to partner equity -- you may want to iron out some of the finer points with a legal professional.
 A small business attorney will understand the process and figure out how best to take care of your new partnership.
-Get started today with a free legal evaluation of your small business matter today.
+Get started today and find a business organizations attorney near you.